gunpal5/Google_GenerativeAI/README.md

 You can easily enable or disable these tools by setting the corresponding properties on the `GenerativeModel`:

 *   `UseGoogleSearch`: Enables or disables the Google Search tool.
-*   `UseGrounding`: Enables or disables the Google Search Retrieval tool (often used for grounding responses in factual information).  *Note:  The original prompt used "UseGrounding", which is likely referring to retrieval.
-It's important to use the correct property name from the SDK.*
+*   `UseGrounding`: Enables or disables the Google Search Retrieval tool (often used for grounding responses in factual information).
 *  `UseCodeExecutionTool`: Enables or disables the Code Execution tool.

 ```csharp